 Other works approach the problem at a higher level and map dynamic models of computation (MoCs) on top of SystemC [10, 3].
 Dataflow MoCs are a proper candidate for this purpose and there is a spectrum of them which trade-off expression of dynamic behavior with analyzability and implementation efficiency [18].
 More classic dataflow models such as synchronous dataflow (SDF) are supported in many SystemC-based frameworks; however, they completely lack the dynamic aspect.
 In contrast, the scenario-aware dataflow (SADF) MoC [22] provides a flexible and adaptable framework that can capture the dynamic behavior of these systems and also enable efficient mapping of system components to hardware resources.
 This modeling approach can facilitate ESL design flow by allowing designers to efficiently explore different design trade-offs and optimize system performance.
-Moreover, it can enable rapid prototyping and testing of complex systems, reducing design time and improving overall system
+Moreover, it can enable rapid prototyping and testing of complex systems, reducing design time and improving overall system reliability.
+Therefore, the SADF MoC is of high interest for ESL design flows, particularly for dynamic embedded systems, CPSs, and SoCs.

-Submit Date: 2023-09-03

-Revise Date: 2023-12-27

-Accept Date: 2024-01-16 Corresponding author
+Submit Date: 2023-09-03 Revise Date: 2023-12-27 Accept Date: 2024-01-16